Abhi568/Resume-Builder/README.md

 Modules:
-1) from fpdf import FPDF : It will save your all details in pdf for
+1) from fpdf import FPDF : It will save your all details in pdf form
 2) tkinter               :  For Gui.